Baking recipes - Inspiration and pleasure with evoDrinks

 130 ml evoACTIVE

 Preheat oven to 170 degrees.

-Mix the hazelnuts, spelt flour and the tartaric baking powder in a bowl.
-In a second bowl, beat the eggs with the sugar until foamy, then fold in the lemon zest and the melted coconut oil.
-Mix the egg mixture with the hazelnuts using a mixer, carefully pour in the evoACTIVE and stir evenly.
-Line a small cake tin with baking paper, grease the sides with coconut oil.
-Pour the mixture into the mould and place in the preheated oven.
-Bake the cake on the middle shelf for about 20 minutes (stick test).
-Enjoy after it has cooled down.
+Mix the hazelnuts, spet flour and the tartar baking powder in a bowl.
+In a second bowl, stir the eggs with the sugar until frothy, then fold in the lemon zest and the melted coconut oil.
+Mix the egg mixture into the hazelnuts using a mixer, carefully pour in the evoACTIVE and stir evenly.
+Line a small cake tin with parchment paper, grease the sides with coconut oil.
+Pour the mass into the mold and place in the preheated oven.
+Bake the cake on the middle rack for about 20 minutes (stick test).
+Enjoy after cooling down.